 And finally – how cool is that to draw on your coach/on the train/in your parents’ house with no need to scan the drawing afterwards or to use a stationary computer!

 AND SOME PROCREATE CONS⠀

-Fortunately clipping masks have been added to Procreate with some recent update (yay!).
+Fortunately clipping masks have been added to Procreate with 2019 update (yay!).
 Though simple layer masks are still rather basic – for example you can’t create a mask from selection and have to actually paint the areas you want to conceal.
-You’re not able to invert a mask either, so hoping for further updates.
+You’re not able to invert a mask either or detach it from the layer, so hoping for further updates.

 – No vectors